nextensio/docs/content/en/Architecture/onboarding/_index.md

 The gateway name gatewaydosfo3.nextensio.net is an example name for one of the nextensio gateways.
-Customer can decide which gateway to connect to from a connector, or have multiple connectors for the AppGroup each connecting to different gateways etc.. - that is a decision customer can choose based on the geo-proximity of the gateways to the data centers.
+Customer can decide which gateway to connect to from a connector, or have multiple connectors for the AppGroup each connecting to a different gateway, etc.. - that is a decision customer can choose based on the geo-proximity of the gateways to the data centers.

 Say customer chooses to connect the connector to gatewayA and customer's user agent directs the user traffic to